microsoft/EntraSuite-Training/Scenarios/Scenario2.md

 6. Select **Users and groups**.
 Add the security group that you created earlier with test users that access this file share from the internet.

 ## Secure published application
-In this section, we create a Conditional Access (CA) policy that blocks access to the new application when a user’s risk is elevated.
+In this section, we create a Conditional Access (CA) policy that blocks access to the new application when a userï¿½s risk is elevated.

 1. Sign in to the Microsoft Entra admin center.
 Go to **Identity Protection > Conditional Access > + Create new policy**.
 2. Enter a name and select users.
 Select users and groups.
 Select the security group that you created earlier.